Trump proposes Putin-Zelenskyy summit in push to end Ukraine war

 Rutte said the discussions had not touched on the possibility of deploying US or European troops.

-“What we all agree on is that if this war does come to end… it has to be definitive – that Russia will never, ever, ever again try to get a catch a square mile of territory of Ukraine post a peace deal,” Rutte said.
+“What we all agree on is that if this war does come to end… it has to be definitive,” Rutte said.

 Konstantin Sonin, a Russian exile and Putin critic who is a professor at the University of Chicago Harris School of Public Policy, said that meaningful security guarantees for Kyiv would need to include European troops on the ground.